Seattle, WA

-Stoney Gate Valve Replacement
+Ballard Locks Stoney Gate Valve Replacement

-The Stoney Gate Valve Replacment project for the U.S. Army Corps of Engineers (USACE) replaced the original large lock chambers’ 100-year-old filling culvert gates at the Hiram M. Chittenden Locks, also known as Ballard Locks.
-IMCO replaced the large lock center gate bushings and gudgeon pin, components that support the weight of the gates, allowing them to rotate open and closed.
+The Stoney Gate Valve Replacement project for the U.S. Army Corps of Engineers (USACE) replaced the original 100-year-old filling culvert gates at the large lock chambers of the Hiram M. Chittenden Locks, also known as the Ballard Locks.
+IMCO also replaced the large lock center gate bushings and gudgeon pin—critical components that support the gates’ weight and allow them to rotate open and closed.

 Owner